Holy Week & Easter Featured in

 Settimana Santa (Holy Week) and Pasqua (Easter) time in Sicily is filled with ancient rites, specific to each of its settlements.
 Every town is worth exploration, but we'll draw your attention to some of the most spectacular celebrations that happen on the island.

-Another colourful celebration, known as Pashkët Arbëreshe, is observed in Piana degli Albanesi in the province of Palermo.
-Local traditions were influenced by Greek Orthodox faith and have some Byzantine flavour.
+Another colorful celebration, known as Pashkët Arbëreshe, is observed in Piana degli Albanesi in the province of Palermo.
+Local traditions were influenced by the Greek Orthodox faith and have some Byzantine flavor.
 Many rites are performed in Greek or Albanian.
 The highlight of festivities is the Pontifical procession of women in traditional dresses parading across the main streets of the town to the Cathedral.

 Palermo is distinguished for another tradition of Il Ballo Dei Diavoli which takes place in Prizzi.
 Red-faced devils along with yellow death disturb the celebration on the Easter day but get eventually defeated.